 The guidelines apply to all Australian Government departments and agencies that maintain personal records (including employee records) and/or collect sex and/or gender information.
 The guidelines commenced on 1 July 2013 and Australian Government departments and agencies have three years to implement the new standards.

 Why do we need the guidelines?

 People who are transgender, intersex and gender-diverse face many issues ensuring their Australian Government records accurately reflect their sex and/or gender.
-Currently, there are inconsistent approaches to the collection of sex/gender information across government.
-These inconsistencies can jeopardise the integrity and security of a department’s records and can make it very difficult for transgender and intersex people to interact with the Australian Government and obtain basic services.
+Inconsistent approaches to the collection of sex/gender information across government can jeopardise the integrity and security of a department's records and can make it very difficult for transgender and intersex people to interact with the Australian Government and obtain basic services.

 Increased consistency in the way the Australian Government collects and records sex and gender information will strengthen Australia's identity security system, the integrity of agency records and the accuracy of individual personal records.
 This is in line with the Australian Government's approach to identity security.

 Gender is part of a person's social and personal identity.
 It refers to each person's deeply felt internal and individual identity, and the way a person presents and is recognised within the community.